open-vela/nuttx_libs_libm_libmcs/CONTRIBUTING.md

     - All pipelines must pass
 3. Create a merge request on the LibmCS repository

-We will pick the Issue up and continue its workflow.
+We will pick up the merge request and continue its workflow.

 #### Styleguides